Manage Delta Sharing providers (for data recipients)

 Run the following command in a notebook or the Databricks SQL query editor.

-ALTER PROVIDER <provider_name> RENAME TO <new_provider_name>
+ALTER PROVIDER <provider-name> RENAME TO <new-provider-name>

-OWNER TO <new_owner>
+OWNER TO <new-owner>

 COMMENT "<comment>";

 Run the following command using the Databricks CLI.
-Replace <provider_name> with the current provider name and <new_provider_name> with the new name.
+Replace <provider-name> with the current provider name and <new-provider-name> with the new name.

-databricks unity-catalog providers update --name <provider_name> /
+databricks unity-catalog providers update --name <provider-name> /

---new-name <new_provider_name> /
+--new-name <new-provider-name> /

 --comment "<new comment>" /

---owner <new_owner_name>
+--owner <new-owner-name>

 Delete a provider

-To delete a provider, you can use Data Explorer, the Databricks Unity Catalog CLI, or the DROP PROVIDER SQL command in a Databricks notebook or the Databricks SQL query editor.
+To delete a provider, you can use Catalog Explorer, the Databricks Unity Catalog CLI, or the DROP PROVIDER SQL command in a Databricks notebook or the Databricks SQL query editor.
 You must be the provider object owner to delete the provider.

 When you delete a provider, you and the users in your organization (the recipient) can no longer access the data shared by the provider.